FirebaseExtended/firepad/src/docs/index.md

 ### Sign Up For Firebase

-In order to embed Firepad into your own application, you must first <a href="https://www.firebase.com/signup/?utm_source=docs&utm_medium=email&utm_campaign=firepad" target="_blank">sign up for a free Firebase account</a>.
-This will automatically create a new Firebase for you whose URL you will use below.
+In order to embed Firepad into your own application, you must first
+<a href="https://console.firebase.google.com/?utm_source=docs&utm_medium=email&utm_campaign=firepad" target="_blank">sign up for a free Firebase account</a>.
+This will automatically create a new Firebase project for you whose config you will use below.

 ### Adding Dependencies